 When you played Noel Redding’s basslines, did you copy them or adapt them to your own style?

-It must have been a blast jamming with a guitarist of the calibre of Jimi.
+It must have been a blast jamming with a guitarist of the caliber of Jimi.

 What kind of man was Jimi?